Boozt

-Boozt (Boozt Fashion AB) is a Nordic multi-brand online department store founded in 2007 and headquartered in Malmö, Sweden.
+Boozt (Boozt Fashion AB) is a Nordic multi-brand online department store founded in 2007 and headquartered in Copenhagen, Denmark.
 The company sells its products across several European countries.
 It is publicly traded on the Nasdaq Stockholm and Nasdaq Copenhagen stock exchanges.

 History

 Boozt was founded in 2007.
 The company assumed its current form in 2011 with the launch of the Boozt.com website and the establishment of a multi-brand online clothing store.

 Its main initial shareholders included the shoe manufacturer Ecco, the private equity firm Sunstone Capital, and the Norwegian fund Verdane.

 The company experienced significant growth during its early years, leading to its initial public offering on the Nasdaq Stockholm en 2017 and subsequent public offering on the Nasdaq Copenhagen stock exchanges in 2020.
 In the same year, it expanded its product range to include cosmetics alongside clothing.
 Initially focused on fashion, Boozt gradually developed into a multi-brand online department store.